 A quick check on Amazon yields a variety of types, sizes and prices:

-Our local organic garden store, Progressive Gardens, sells high quality tea for $1.25 a gallon or so.
-Progressive Gardens also sells a Vortex Brewer.
+Our local organic garden store sells high quality tea for $1.25 a gallon or so.
+Many stores also offer compost tea brewer for sale.
 Check your local garden store for their offering.